Natalie Nguyen

 Current and recent highlights include:

-• EFL v Reading FC and Mr Yongge Dai: acting for the EFL in a case concerning breaches of the EFL Regulations for non-payment of wages to the Club’s players (with Michael Armitage).
+• EFL v Reading FC and Mr Yongge Dai: acted for the EFL in a case concerning breaches of the EFL Regulations for non-payment of wages to the Club’s players (with Michael Armitage).
+See the written reasons of the Disciplinary Commission here.

-During pupillage, Natalie assisted on various sports matters including acting for Liverpool FC in relation to a dispute about an FA penalty imposed on Jurgen Klopp and advising in relation to a prospective claim concerning misconduct under the EFL Regulations.
+During pupillage, Natalie assisted on various sports matters including an FA penalty dispute and a prospective claim concerning misconduct under the EFL Regulations.

 • Commercial and Tax